 - Assessment Plans are listed under each Module at the back of this handbook. - A student shall comply with the assignment submission dates contained in the relevant study guides - Assessments could include a variety of testing methods including, but not limited to, written tests, oral tests, theoretical and/or practical examinations, group work and assignments. - A student who for any valid reason, is absent from a class test or who does not submit an assignment, must provide written proof of the reason for the absence or failure to submit to the lecturer concerned within five (5) working days to be considered for a special assessment.
-In these cases, the department will determine the validity of the student's reason and the nature of the special assessment.
-If a student misses a Major Test 1 or Major Test 2, satisfactory evidence, eg: DUT Medical Certificate found in the Learner Guide guide, must be submitted to the Secretary, WITHIN SEVEN CALENDAR DAYS of the test being written.
-If this is not forthcoming a student will be given 0% for the test.
-If a student has produced satisfactory evidence for his/her absence he/she will be required to write an Aegrotat Test. - A student must refer to the Learner Guides for details relating to the number and type and weighting of assessments, and the calculation of course and final marks. - Assignments must be handed personally to the lecturer who will record their receipt.
+In these cases, the department will determine the validity of the student's reason and the nature of the special assessment. - A student must refer to the Study Guides for details relating to the number and type and weighting of assessments, and the calculation of course and final marks. - Assignments must be handed personally to the lecturer who will record their receipt.
 Late submission will be penalized. - In the case of a continuous assessment subject (a subject which has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
 These are stipulated in the relevant study guide. - Moderation follows the DUT Assessment Policy stipulations.